M-Nitsche/BeeWatch/README.md

 ## <a name='ModelTraining'></a>Model Training

+### <a name='EvaluationMetric'></a>Evaluation Metric
+ (Andrea Bartos)

+While researching possible evaluation metrics, we quickly came to realize that there are many variations to the two numerical metrics average precision (AP) and average recall (AR).
+AP can be defined as the area under the interpolated precision-recall curve.
+AR is the recall averaged over all IoU ∈ [0.5,1.0].
+Mean average precision (mAP) is defined as the mean of AP across all K classes.
+Accordingly, Mean average recall (mAR) is defined as the mean of AR across all
+K classes.
+According to literature, Pascal VOC Challenge's mAP is considered the standard metric for evaluating the performance of object detectors, which is identical to COCO's mAP @ IoU=.50.
+[32]
+With our use case in mind, we decided to adopt average precision at IOU=0.5 as the evaluation metric for our model.
+Our goal is to be able to quantify the number of bees within a given time period.
+To fulfill this objective, the bounding box does not necessarily have to perfectly match the ground truth.
+For this reason, we decided to keep the IOU at 0.5 and not set a higher threshold.
+Since there is only one class (K=1), the two metrics mAP and AP are equivalent in our case.

+### <a name='TrainingEnviornment'></a>Training Enviornment
+(David Blumenthal)

+Google Colaboratory was used as the training environment.
+Colab is a Google environment that allows Python code to be written and executed in the browser.
+This gives one simple, fast and free access to GPUs.
+Of course, there are also some disadvantages.
+The time that can be used in a session is limited, which means that training sessions that exceed a certain limit are aborted.
+In addition, a permanent connection in the browser is necessary.
+Here, too, there were problems because the connection often breaks down, which leads to the training being interrupted.
+This makes overnight training particularly difficult and we found that a fair amount of luck is needed for a session to run smoothly overnight.

+### <a name='BaselineModelTraining'></a> Training Baseline
 To establish a baseline performance we trained the yolov5s - which is the smallest model of the yolov5 - on real images, meaning we didn't use any of the artificial data.
 All of the hyperparameter were left on default settings.